We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

-- How to update company addresses
+- How to change company addresses

 - How to check your current company address details

-- What address details are required by ASIC
+- What address details ASIC needs

 - Where does ASIC send correspondence?